Samvatsara2023/pd3/m1/MacDi_O_2_E.md

 ## P 16 - E

+Olly was a little embarrassed that he had been wrong, because fish COULD glow anyway, so he decided to show off.
+He took a ride on a sea turtle and did acrobatics on its back.

 ## P 17

 Familien Lille var så optaget af at se på de lysende fisk, at de ikke så havskildpadden tage Olly med ind i en mørk koralgrotte.